M

 Get Certified

-It’s important to not make the class’s main objective to learn the IPA chart, but instead, to use the IPA chart as a tool for better pronunciation and listening.
+It’s important not to make the class’s main objective learning the IPA chart.
+Instead, teachers should use the IPA chart as a tool for better pronunciation and listening.

 In the BridgeUniverse Expert Series webinar referenced earlier, Berman further remarked, “We want our students to speak in clear, understandable English… not necessarily remember a bunch of symbols.”

-Keeping the ultimate learning objective (correct English pronunciation) in mind will help guide your lesson plans and activities.
+Keeping the ultimate learning objective, which is correct English pronunciation, in mind will help guide your lesson plans and activities.
 It will also remind students why they are using the IPA chart and how this powerful tool can help them communicate effectively in the real world.

-To learn more strategies for teaching pronunciation and using the IPA chart, take Bridge’s Micro-credential course in Teaching English Pronunciation.
-The below infographic, from the course, offers tips for handling error correction when it comes to pronunciation.
+To learn more strategies for teaching pronunciation and using the IPA chart, check out Bridge’s Micro-credential course in Teaching English Pronunciation.
+The infographic below is from the course and offers tips on handling error correction in pronunciation.

 How can I use the IPA chart to improve my students’ pronunciation?

-The IPA chart’s symbols allow a teacher to isolate a problem sound for a student and show them what they are saying versus what the word should sound like.
+The IPA chart’s symbols allow teachers to isolate a problem sound for a student and show the student what they are saying versus what the word should sound like.

-This is especially helpful with English vowels, which tend to make the schwa sound when unstressed.
-For example, with the IPA, you can show the student a word like “photograph” and point out that the second “o” is unstressed and so sounds like “uh” or /ə/.
+This approach is especially helpful with English vowels, which often make the schwa sound when they are unstressed.
+For example, with the IPA, you can show the student a word like “photograph” and point out that the second “o” is unstressed and therefore sounds like “uh” or /ə/.
 You can compare this to the word “photographer,” which switches the stress from the first to the second syllable.

-Diphthongs, a sound formed by combining two vowels, can also sometimes present problems for language learners.
-Incorporating transcription activities using the IPA chart can help students when pronouncing these trickier phonemes.
+Diphthongs, which are sounds formed by combining two vowels, can also sometimes present problems for language learners.
+Incorporating transcription activities that use the IPA chart can help students pronounce these trickier phonemes.

 Check out why you should teach your students a variety of accents and dialects.

 Does the idea of teaching the IPA to ESL students make you think of a dull class that entails memorizing a bunch of symbols?
-It shouldn’t!
-As with all English topics, if you want students to take an interest in the lesson, you need to make it engaging and fun.
+It shouldn’t.
+As with all English topics, you need to make the lesson engaging and fun if you want students to take an interest in it.

 Another easy game is Superphonic Bingo, where the teacher calls out a word, and the students match it with a word written in phonetic script on their Bingo card.

-A third fun activity that you can use is having students transcribe a short poem.
-Doctor Seuss’ poems work particularly well for this, as they repeat the same sounds quite often.
+A third fun activity is having students transcribe a short poem.
+Dr. Seuss’ poems work particularly well for this because they repeat the same sounds quite often.
 Keep in mind, however, that this activity requires your students to already be familiar with the IPA.

-Having a deeper knowledge of a student’s first language can assist with understanding their accents and pronunciation issues.
+Having deeper knowledge of a student’s first language can help teachers understand their accents and pronunciation issues.
 For example, a student whose first language is German may have trouble hearing the difference between the “th” sounds in “thick” [θɪk] and “these” [ðiːz].
-This is because these sounds don’t exist in German.
+This happens because these sounds don’t exist in German.
 French students, on the other hand, tend to confuse the short “i” sound, as in “it” [ɪt], with the long “e” sound, as in “eat” [iːt].
-This is because the short “i” sound [ɪ] doesn’t occur in French.
+This happens because the short “i” sound [ɪ] doesn’t occur in French.

-With IPA in ESL, you can visually show students how they’re pronouncing certain sounds versus how they should be pronouncing them.
-Using the IPA symbols to introduce sounds that might be new to your students (i.e., that don’t exist in their L1) can be invaluable for helping them to understand how to pronounce important phonemes.
+With IPA in ESL, you can visually show students how they pronounce certain sounds versus how they should be pronounced.
+Using the IPA symbols to introduce sounds that might be new to your students, meaning sounds that don’t exist in their L1, can be invaluable for helping them understand how to pronounce important phonemes.

 Any teacher can use the IPA chart to help students differentiate between phonemes and master English sounds.
-When used correctly, this powerful tool can have a lasting impact on boosting students’ pronunciation skills.
+When teachers use this powerful tool correctly, it can have a lasting impact on boosting students’ pronunciation skills.
 This last piece of advice comes from Berman: “If you engage your students, they will learn.”

-Master the skills you need to get your students speaking clearly and confidently by taking a Micro-credential course in Teaching English Pronunciation.
+Need to get your students speaking clearly and confidently?
+Prepare yourself by taking a Micro-credential course in Teaching English Pronunciation.

 Gerald Smith is an EL teacher, journalist and occasional poet.
 Originally from Texas, he now lives on a houseboat in Glasgow, Scotland with his partner and their two kittens.